acbal/GIAC-Indexer/README.md

 ```$ python3 indexer.py <flags> <filename>```

+By Default the script takes a markdown file and outputs an HTML based index.
+However, optional flags can be used to modify functionality:

 ## Flags

 `-c` add a background colour to the location based on the book (as of right now colours can be altered by modifying the <style> in the HTML file)
 `-t` Allow the input of a TSV File
 `-d` Output a file with duplicate keywords (great for identifying entries in need of more context)
 `-r` Output a report file showing how many entries per book and per letter of the alphabet
-`-s` Search: Search you index and print results to the terminal (This flag is standalone and cannot be used with other options)
+`-s` Search: Search you index and print results to the terminal (This flag can only be combined with -t for TSV input)

 Flags can be combined, for example: